CORPORATE GOVERNANCE

 AT RÖSSING URANIUM

-To ensure future success, Rössing must uphold its responsibility to its employees, host communities, government, business partners, suppliers, customers and investors.
+To ensure future success, Rössing must uphold its responsibility to its employees, host communities, Government, business partners, suppliers, customers and investors.

 The Company undertakes: